MackerelGray/chirp-bark-hey/writings/gavin/role-fatigue.md

+# Chirp!
+Bark!
+Hey!

+Funny plural system made of a murder chicken, a murder dog, and just some guy talk about their life.

-# Role Fatigue And Being A Shell Of A Person
+## Role Fatigue And Being A Shell Of A Person

 **I Want Off This Self-Inflicted Archetype Ride, Thanks**